Ultimate List of Best things to do in Budapest

 Recommended by Nina from Where in the world is Nina

-Budapest Baths - Veli Bej Baths
+budapest baths - Veli Bej Baths

 While everyone else flocks to Szechenyi baths to swim around with 1,000 others, I decided to check out some of the lesser-visited baths.